Knight of Justice: Prominent living Knights of Justice

+The abbreviation S.A.E. stands for Sua Altezza Eminentissima, His Most Eminent Highness; it is used by the Prince and Grand Master.

-The abbreviation S.E. stands for Sua Eccellenza, His Excellency.
-It is used by the members of the Sovereign Council, by grand priors, and by those knights who are bailiffs.
+The abbreviation S.E. stands for Sua Eccellenza, His Excellency; it is used by the members of the Sovereign Council, by grand priors, and by those knights who are bailiffs.

 Robes

 The black church robe worn by the Knights of Justice has a different shape from that worn by the knights of the second and third classes.
 It is distinguished by the cross of Malta on the left side (not on the centre of the breast).
 The cross is completely white (not merely outlined in white).

 The Knights of Justice in perpetual vows wear an additional garment called a scapular (but different in shape from other monastic scapulars).
 It hangs from the back of the neck like a yoke and wraps around the back and then rests over the left forearm (similar to a maniple).
 It has four large tassels and is embroidered in gold with the symbols of the Passion of Christ.

 The red military uniform of the Knights of Justice is distinguished by a white collar, white lapels and white cuffs.
 The feathers of the feluca worn by Knights of Justice are white instead of black.